Piping plover: Breeding

-After chicks hatch, they are able to feed within hours.
-The adults' role is then to protect them from the elements by brooding them.
+After chicks hatch, they are able to walk within hours, and must have access to feeding areas to feed on marine macro invertebrates.
+The adults' role is to protect them from the elements by brooding them.
 They also alert them to any danger.
 Like many other species of plovers, adult piping plovers will often feign a "broken wing display", drawing attention to themselves and away from the chicks when a predator may be threatening the chicks' safety.
 The broken wing display is also used during the nesting period to distract predators from the nest.
 A major defense mechanism of the chicks is their ability to blend in with the sand.
 It takes about 30 days before chicks achieve flight capability.
 They must be able to fly at least 50 yards before they can be considered fledglings.

 To protect the nests from predators during incubation, many conservationists use exclosures, such as round turkey-wire cages with screened tops.
 These allow the adults to move in and out but stop predators from getting to the eggs.
 After the chicks hatch, many areas will put up snow fencing to restrict driving and pets for the safety of the chicks.
 Threats to nests include crows, cats, raccoons, and foxes, among others.
 Exclosures are not always used, as they occasionally draw more attention to the nest than would occur without the exclosure.
 Natural hazards to eggs or chicks include storms, high winds, and abnormal high tides; human disturbances can cause the abandonment of nests and chicks as well.
 It is best to stay away from any bird that appears distressed to prevent any unintended consequences.